kmaasilan/cse15l-lab-reports/LabReport2.md

    ![Image](CSE15L_Lab2_StringSearchSSH1.PNG)
    * Methods Called: handleRequest
    * Relevant Arguments: The URI url argument was passed localhost:4000/add-message?s=DURACELL%20POWER%20BOOST.
+   * Values of Relevant Fields of the Class: The string output is left empty and the integer num is set to 1.
-   * Values of Relevant Fields of the Class: The value of output had "1.
+   * Changes to Values of Relevant Fields of the Class Due to this Request: The value of output had "1.
 DURACELL POWER BOOST\n" appended to its end, and then the value of num was incremented by 1 to 2.

 2. Screenshot:

    ***